OpenOCL/openocl.github.io/_api/ocl_variable.md

     % or
     v.states.p(:,:,4:5) = {[1,2,3],[4,5,6]};

-    % set all x values of p in state trajectory v.states.p(1,:,:) = 4;
+    % set all px values of p in state trajectory v.states.p(1,:,:) = 4;

     % plotting of state p trajectory: